-Missouri Governor names new interim state health director - NewsBreak
+Missouri governor names new interim state health director - NewsBreak

-ST. LOUIS (KTVI)–Missouri Governor Mike Parson Tuesday afternoon named his next candidate to lead the state’s Department of Health and Senior Services, one month after his last nominee, Don Kauerauf, was forced to resign amid opposition to his confirmation in the Missouri State Senate.
+JEFFERSON CITY, Mo. – Missouri Governor Mike Parson on Tuesday named his next candidate to lead the state’s Department of Health and Senior Services, one month after his last nominee, Don Kauerauf, was forced to resign amid opposition to his confirmation in the Missouri State Senate.

-Parson introduced Paula Nickelsen as Acting Director during a noon press conference at his Jefferson City Capitol Office.
-Nickelsen, a 22-year-employee of the department, currently serves as Administrator in the department’s office of Emergency Coordination.Top story: St. Charles mayor says multi-billion dollar project will redefine the city
+Parson introduced Paula Nickelsen as acting director during a noon press conference at his Jefferson City Capitol Office.
+Nickelsen, a 22-year-employee of the department, currently serves as Administrator in the department’s office of Emergency Coordination.Top story: Video shows moment house exploded in O’Fallon, Missouri

 Parson chose Don Kauerauf in September 2021 after Randall Williams’ resignation in April.
 The Senate Gubernatorial Appointments Committee failed to approve the appointment after opposition to it from people opposed to vaccines and mask mandates.
 Kauerauf had said on multiple occasions that he opposed mandates but that he supported masks and vaccines as ways to curb the spread of COVID.
 Parson sharply criticized senators for political grandstanding and spreading misinformation before accepting Kauerauf’s resignation.